-For unequal numbers of byes, when the round is not abandoned a side with a bye shall receive half the maximum points for their division.
+For unequal number of byes, when a round is not abandoned sides with a bye will receive half the maximum points for their division.

 A club needing to forfeit a pennant match must notify the designated Match Committee record keeper by 6.00 PM on the day before the match.
 All teams in a side receiving a walkover shall be deemed to have won and as well as being allotted the maximum permissible points, the side receiving the walkover shall gain 15 shots.
 The side giving the walkover shall lose 15 shots.

 15 At the completion of home and away matches and where sides have equal points the respective positions shall be determined by shots up.
 If still equal, the order will then be determined by the aggregate shots against each side being divided into the aggregate shots scored.

 16 The top four sides in each division shall enter in their respective division finals.
 Finals shall be played on neutral greens chosen by the Match Committee excepting (if necessary) the Grand finals of both Saturday and Tuesday Pennant.
 All Grand finals for each of the pennant competitions will be played on the same day at the same venue.
 The Grand Finals venue will be chosen in a rotation around those clubs able to provide 12 rinks on suitable greens.